BioJulia/Automa.jl/docs/src/theory.md

     In Automa, the alphabet is _bytes_, i.e. `0x00:0xff`, and so each symbol is a single byte.
     Multi-byte characters such as `Æ` is interpreted as the two concatenated of two symbols, `re"\xc3" * re"\x86"`.
-    The fact that Automa considers one input to be one byte, not one character, can become relevant later.
+    The fact that Automa considers one input to be one byte, not one character, can become relevant if you instruct Automa to complete an action "on every input".

 Popular regex libraries include more operations like `?` and `+`.
-These can trivially be constructed from the above mentioned primitives, i.e. `R?` is `"" | R`, and `R+` is `R * R*`.
+These can trivially be constructed from the above mentioned primitives, i.e. `R?` is `"" | R`, and `R+` is `RR*`.

 Some implementations of regular expression engines, such as PCRE which is the default in Julia as of Julia 1.8, also support operations like backreferences and lookbehind.